bohnertchris/experience-manager-htl.en/help/using/use-api-java.md

 ## Beyond The Basics {#beyond-the-basics}

-In this section we'll introdce some further features that go beyond the simple example above:
+In this section we'll introduce some further features that go beyond the simple example above:

 * Passing parameters to a use-class.
 * Bundled Java use-class.